balenaltd/handbook/Onboarding-checklist.md

 * Signed the contracts
 * Obtained a @balena.io email account
-* Have access to the company calendar and to the support calendar
+* Have access to the Balena Admin, Balena Social, Calamari and Support calendar
 * Have access to the following services
    * Flowdock - username should be GitHub username
    * Calamari